-As of December 31, 2013, the aggregate potential milestone payments that we could be obligated to pay under our in-license agreements with City of Hope, CytRx, and the WARF was equal to approximately \$4.4 million, \$3.3 million and \$1.2 million, respectively.
+As of December 31, 2014, the aggregate potential milestone payments that we could be obligated to pay under our in-license agreements with City of Hope and CytRx, may amount to approximately \$4.3 million and \$3.2 million, respectively.
 These amounts assume that all remaining milestones associated with the milestone payments are met.
 Although we believe that some of the milestones contained in the in-license agreements may be achieved, it is highly unlikely that a significant number of them will be achieved.
 Because the milestones are highly contingent and we have limited control over whether the regulatory milestones will be achieved, we are not in a position to reasonably estimate how much, if any, of the potential milestone payments will ultimately be paid, or when.
 Additionally, under these in-license agreements, many of the milestone events are related to progress in clinical trials which will take several years to achieve.

 Under these in-license agreements, we may also be obligated to pay royalties based on net sales of any products which incorporate the in-licensed technology.
-In each of our in-license agreements with the City of Hope, CytRx, and the WARF, these royalties are based on percentages of net sales in the single digit range.
-We may also be obligated to make payments under our in-license agreements with the City of Hope and the WARF based on amounts we receive from sub-licensees, if any.
+These royalties are based on percentages of net sales in the single digit range.
+We may also be obligated to make payments under our in-license agreements with the City of Hope based on amounts we receive from sub-licensees, if any.
 Our obligations to pay any royalty payments under our in-license agreements are contingent upon the successful development and commercialization of products incorporating the in-licensed technology.
 Before any products incorporating the in-licensed technology may be sold, such products must be approved by U.S. or foreign regulatory authorities, which will require a substantial amount of additional research and development.
 Even if such product candidates are advanced through clinical trials, the results of such trials may not support approval by the FDA or comparable foreign agencies.
 Consequently, we are not in a position to reasonably estimate when or to what extent we will be obligated to pay any royalties under our in-license agreements.